hormoz-lab/scAI-SNP/README.md

 ```{bash}
 scAI_SNP_classify <input_genotype_file> --name_input <input_name_file> --bool_save_plot <True or False>
 ```
+running the command above would produce probabilities of the samples belonging into the 26 groups.
+The `name_input` and `bool_save_plot` are optional parameters but you must provide the `input_genotype_file`

 ### File Format
 #### <input_genotype_file>
 `input_genotype_file` must be a tab-separated text file of exactly 4.5 million (4,586,890 genotypes) rows which would correspond, in order, to the genotypes of 4.5 million SNPs [here](https://www.dropbox.com/scl/fi/65sn4qinedwsd6sh6eu4f/snp_meta_4.5M.col?rlkey=ncscgtr4p65ll46itn9fjkvy9&dl=0) of your input.
 There **must be no header row** and you may have multiple columns of the data in which multiple columns correspond to multiple samples.
 Each entry of the genotype must be `{NA, 0, 0.5, 1}`, which represents missing genotype, homozygous reference, heterozygous mutation, and homozygous mutation genotype.